2.3. Victimization Studies

 Shanell Sanchez

 Victimization studies attempt to fill in where police reports are missing by asking people if they have been a victim of a crime in a given year, reported or not.
 The National Crime Victimization Survey (NCVS) is the primary source of information on criminal victimization in the United States.
 The NCVS helps fill in gaps that the UCR and NIBRS cannot fill in because that data is only crimes known to police.
-Every year the U.S. Census Bureau administers the survey and gathers data on frequency, characteristics, and consequences of criminal victimization from approximately 135,000 households, composed of nearly 225,000 persons.
-The NCVS collects information on nonfatal personal crimes (i.e., rape or sexual assault, robbery, aggravated and simple assault, and personal larceny) and household property crimes (i.e., burglary, motor vehicle theft, and other theft) both reported and not reported to police.
+Every year the U.S. Census Bureau administers the survey and gathers data on the frequency, characteristics, and consequences of criminal victimization from approximately 135,000 households, composed of nearly 225,000 persons.
+The NCVS collects information on nonfatal personal crimes (i.e., rape or sexual assault, robbery, aggravated and simple assault, and personal larceny) and household property crimes (i.e., burglary, motor vehicle theft, and other theft) both reported and not reported to the police.
 [1] It is important to help fill in the gap of the dark figure of crime previously discussed.

 See the report below on findings of repeat victimization from the NCVShttps://www.bjs.gov/index.cfm?ty=pbdetail&iid=6046